NekoTheCatgirl/HellFireEngine/README.md

   - Setup the physics system
   - Handle all collisions
   - Allow for child objects on the game object system
+  - Setup a Audio system with Attenuation options for if the game needs semi directional audio
   - Error testing, lots and lots of error testing